 College of Liberal Arts & Social Sciences > Academics > Anthropology > Faculty > Morag Kersel

-Professor Kersel is an archaeologist with a doctorate from the Department of Archaeology at the University of Cambridge and a master of Historic Preservation from the University of Georgia.
-Her research interests include the Chalcolithic and Early Bronze Age of the eastern Mediterranean and Levant, cultural heritage protection, the built environment, object biographies, museums, and archaeological tourism.
-Her work combines archaeological, archival and oral history research in order to understand the efficacy of cultural heritage law in protecting archaeological landscapes from looting.
+Professor Kersel is an archaeologist with a doctorate from the Department of Archaeology at the University of Cambridge and a Master of Historic Preservation from the University of Georgia.
+She is a field archaeologist who has worked in Israel, Jordan, and Palestine and is interested in the relationship between cultural heritage law, archaeological sites and objects, and local interaction.
+Her research interests include the Chalcolithic and Early Bronze Age of the eastern Mediterranean and Levant, cultural heritage protection, museums, and archaeological tourism.
+Her work combines archaeological, archival, and oral history research in order to understand the efficacy of cultural heritage law in protecting archaeological landscapes from looting.

-Currently she is co-director of the Galilee Prehistory Project and the Follow the Pots Project - tracing the movement of Early Bronze Age pots from the Dead Sea Plain in Jordan.
+She is co-director of the Galilee Prehistory Project and the Follow the Pots Project (https://followthepotsproject.org/) - tracing the movement of Early Bronze Age pots from the Dead Sea Plain in Jordan.